zpincus/IOTool/README.md

 below.
 If the `ARD_PINS` line is uncommented in the Makefile, then the Arduino pin names will be used.
 Otherwise the AVR names are default.

     AVR  Arduino  PWM?
-Comment on Arduino Pin
-    B0   SS             Also Receive LED / Not connected to a pin on Leonardo B1   SC             Marked SCK on Micro / In ICSP pin cluster on Leonardo B2   MO             Marked MOSI on Micro / In ICSP pin cluster on Leonardo B3   MI             Marked MISO on Micro / In ICSP pin cluster on Leonardo B4   8
+Analog?
+Comment on Arduino Pin B0   SS                      Also Receive LED / Not connected to a pin on Leonardo B1   SC                      Marked SCK on Micro / In ICSP pin cluster on Leonardo B2   MO                      Marked MOSI on Micro / In ICSP pin cluster on Leonardo B3   MI                      Marked MISO on Micro / In ICSP pin cluster on Leonardo B4   8                Y
-    B5   9        (3)
+    B5   9        (3)     Y
-    B6   10       (3)
+    B6   10       (3)     Y
     B7   11       (1)
     C6   5
     C7   13       (2)            Also bootloader LED on Arduino
     D0   3        (1)
     D1   2
     D2   RX
     D3   TX
-    D4   4
+    D4   4                Y
-    D5   TL             Transmit LED, not connected to any pin on Arduino D6   12
+    D5   TL                      Transmit LED, not connected to a pin on Arduino D6   12               Y
-    D7   6        (2)
+    D7   6        (2)     Y
     E6   7
-    F0   A5
+    F0   A5               Y
-    F1   A4
+    F1   A4               Y
-    F4   A3
+    F4   A3               Y
-    F5   A2
+    F5   A2               Y
-    F6   A1
+    F6   A1               Y
-    F7   A0
+    F7   A0               Y

     (1)  8-bit @ 62.500 kHz
     (2)  8-bit @ 31.250 kHz